Ah, the American dream—to be able to live with life, liberty, and the pursuit of happiness.

 Contrary to what seems to be a traditional belief, a home is not this automatic investment that’s going to earn you a ton of money from appreciation.

-I just bought my second home (and sold our first home) a few months ago.
+I just bought my second home (and sold our first home) last year.
 It’s almost the same style as our current home with the addition of a full basement and fourth bedroom.
-It’s a 400 square foot update.
+It’s a 400 square foot update so it’s been well worth it for us.

-We bought our first home in 2012 so I’ve been a homeowner (and mortgage owner) for about 6 years.
+We bought our first home in 2012 so I’ve been a homeowner (and mortgage owner) for about seven years.

 There are things I didn’t even realize back in 2012 when we bought our first home and wouldn’t have realized it this time unless I was studying the process closely.
 I almost missed these hidden costs.